auth-global/self-documenting-cryptography/README.md

 The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
 The need to hide this internal state suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.

 Surprisingly, Fully Homomorphic Encryption (FHE) exists.
 Thus it would seem that the necessary components can be built, at least in principle.
 Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack, at least for the time being.
-Although a truly secure tag obscuration attack need not depend on any particular FHE implementaiton, it seems plausible that such attack would still impose signficant run-time overhead.
+Although a truly secure tag obscuration attack need not depend on any particular FHE implementation, it seems plausible that such attack would still impose significant run-time overhead.

 The G3P tries to maximize this presumed run-time overhead.
 In doing so, it is trying to deter attackers from deploying secure tag obfuscation attacks, or at least offering the defenders a meaningful consolation prize if this does happen.

 This deterrence is a [pure, unmitigated opportunity cost](https://arxiv.org/abs/2211.16626).
 Few nefarious password crackers would accept a 99% reduction in guessing throughput, or a 100x cost multiplier, in exchange for "winning" the cryptoacoustic security game.
-If an attacker accepts, the defenders gain a signficant advantage in keeping their plaintext passwords secret.
+If an attacker accepts, the defenders gain a significant advantage in keeping their plaintext passwords secret.

 If it would cost $100 for an attacker to crack some mildly weak password, then a securely obfuscated attack would cost $10,000.
 That's 9900 incentives to either in-source the attack or disclose the target of the attack to the cracker.
 This disclosure need not be forthright, the attacker might decide to take a chance and deploy an insecurely obfuscated cracker, thus providing the defenders an opportunity to win.

 Of course, a 99.9% reduction in guessing throughput, or 1000x cost multiplier, would be even better.
 It turns out to be convenient to discuss this cost multiplier in terms of _decibels_.
 Thus a 100x cost multiplier corresponds to 20 dB advantage, and a 1000x cost multiplier corresponds to a 30 dB advantage.

 In the context of slow password hashing, I estimate that 20 dB is roughly the minimum _cryptoacoustic advantage_[^cryptoacoustic_efficiency] in order for a cryptoacoustic construction to be sort of minimally viable.
-Cryptoacoustic advantiage corresponds to the _minimum obfuscation overhead_ imposed by the most efficient tag obfuscation attack that is secure against the best reverse engineers.
+Cryptoacoustic advantage corresponds to the _minimum obfuscation overhead_ imposed by the most efficient tag obfuscation attack that is secure against the best reverse engineers.

 Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a significant opportunity cost.
 A cryptoacoustic advantage of +10 dB would correspond to cost multiplier of 10x, or a 90% reduction in guessing throughput.
 At this point you might see a few nefarious entities deploy secure tag obscuration attacks, but I would expect this to be extremely niche and sporadic.

 Therefore, a cryptoacoustic construction with a +10 dB advantage would likely still be reasonably effective at spreading the tags of a slow password hash function on average, even if the viability of the construction might be dubious in specific cases, and would be dubious going forward.

 My guess is that at +6 dB advantage, or a 4x cost multiplier representing a 75% reduction in guessing throughput, is about where you'd start to see limited but steady deployments of secure tag obscuration attacks against password hashes.
 As the advantage drops to 0 dB, the cost multiplier approaches 1x.
-The opportunity cost of deploying a proper attack becomes negligable.
+The opportunity cost of deploying a proper attack becomes negligible.
 This in turn could lead to the widespread adoption of secure tag obscuration attacks by nefarious password crackers.

 This would represent a total failure of the secondary security goal of cryptoacoustics.
 However it would also represent a significant insight into the research program for cryptoacoustics.